KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:224`

 **Description**:
-The `import_bulk_leads` method is likely designed to facilitate the mass importation of lead data into the EeazyCRM system, streamlining the process of adding multiple leads at once for sales or marketing purposes.
+The `import_bulk_leads` method is likely used to import a large number of leads into the system at once.
+It is unclear who calls this method based on the provided context.

 ---